“Discounted” or “Free” Roofing Work is Against the Law in Colorado

 - Ask the contractor to explain their project supervision and quality-control procedures.
 Request the name of the person who will be in charge, how many workers will be required, and the estimated time of completion.

 - Request a roofing warranty.
 Carefully read and understand it and watch for provisions that would void it.
 Keep a healthy skepticism about the lowest bid.
 If it sounds too good to be true, it probably is.
-Remember, price is only one criterion for selecting a roofing contractor.
-Professionalism and quality workmanship also should weigh heavily in your decision.
+Remember, for insurance claims, the price is irrelevant to your choice of a roofing contractor, since insurance fixes the price of all materials and labor.
+Professionalism, reputation, and quality workmanship should weigh heavily in your decision.